Trisha Paytas: 2013–2017: Online success and music releases

-From 2013 to 2017, Paytas made a number of trolling videos, which she told Business Insider were a way to "dumb myself down" in order to get more attention and views.
+From 2013 to 2017, Paytas made a number of trolling videos, which she told Business Insider were a way to "dumb [her]self down" in order to get more attention and views.
 This involved videos claiming that dogs do not have brains, or that she was voting for the 2012 Republican candidate for President of the United States, Mitt Romney.
-In 2014, Paytas began posting widely-viewed mukbang sessions and eating-challenge videos.
+In 2014, Paytas began posting widely viewed mukbang sessions and eating-challenge videos.
 In September 2014, Paytas competed in an episode of the television game show Celebrity Name Game, along with her mother.

 In 2015, the video for her song, "Fat Chicks" was featured on websites such as Cosmopolitan, The Huffington Post, and Business Insider.
 In 2016, her EP Daddy Issues appeared on the Billboard Top Heatseekers albums chart, debuting at number 25.

 In 2017, Paytas became a housemate on Celebrity Big Brother 20.
 She left the show after 11 days of participation and proceeded to make disparaging comments about fellow participants, including accusations of drug use.

-2018–present: Concert tour and Frenemies
+2018–2022: Concert tour, Frenemies, Sadboy2005 band, and OnlyFans

 In 2019, Paytas embarked on her own headlining tour, The Heartbreak Tour, to promote her music.

-In September 2020, Paytas started the YouTube podcast Frenemies with fellow YouTuber Ethan Klein.
-The show discussed recent events in the social media world.
-Paytas and Klein were cohosts on Frenemies until June 2021, when Paytas left Frenemies, and the show ended.
+In September 2020, Paytas began co-hosting the podcast Frenemies with h3h3Productions creator Ethan Klein.
+The show, which featured the two discussing pop culture and their often-conflicting opinions, became an immediate success, frequently described as one of the most popular podcasts on YouTube during its run.

+On June 8, 2021, after 41 episodes, Paytas announced she was leaving the show following an on-air dispute with Klein regarding production and creative ownership.
+Her abrupt departure effectively ended the podcast and led to a prolonged and highly public feud, with both Paytas and Klein exchanging accusations on social media and in subsequent videos.
+In the aftermath, a private text message exchange between Paytas and Klein was posted on social media, leading to accusations against Paytas of antisemitism, for which she later apologized.

+Also in 2020, Paytas began and fronted an Emo pop / Pop-punk band Sadboy2005 that featured Social Repose.
+The band released an eponymous debut EP album the same year, followed by the EP album "Trigger Warning" in 2021.
+It also has released five music videos.